-One body, two faces: rare twins born in Sydney (Update)May 12th, 2014 in Pediatrics /
+One body, two faces: rare twins born in Sydney (Update)May 12, 2014 in Medicine & Health / Pediatrics

 An Australian couple have welcomed the birth of conjoined twins who have separate brains and identical faces but share a body, describing their girls as "little Aussie fighters", a report said Monday.